gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine sat on the edge of the seat, her back straight and her hands folded neatly in her lap.
 "What do you know about the Niobium project?"
-Doctor Johel asked
+Doctor Johel asked,
-without looking up from the app in her hands.
+twirling a pen back and forth through her fingers.

 Sandrine shook her head.
 "Never heard of it, ma'am."